worldbank/GEEST/README.md

 ## 5 Troubleshooting

-### 5.1 ACCESSIBILTY TABS PERMISSIONS ERROR
+### <a name="accessibility-permissions-error"></a>5.1 ACCESSIBILTY TABS PERMISSIONS ERROR

 This error occurs sometimes when some of the shapefiles produced in the temp folder of the working directory are trying to be overwritten or deleted but can't because it's still being stored in QGIS's memory.
-This sometimes occurs even when the layer is removed fromthe QGIS table of contents.
+This sometimes occurs even when the layer is removed from the QGIS table of contents.

-This error occurs even when the tool ran correctly so first check the desired output file was produce in the working directory.
+This error occurs even when the tool ran correctly so first check if the desired output file was produced in the working directory.

 If the file is not produced you can try the following:
 - Delete the *temp* folder in the working directory
-- If you are unable to delete the *temp* folder you will have to close QGIS and open it again, complete the setup tab, and go back to the tab the error occured and re-run the tab again.
+- If you cannot delete the *temp* folder you will have to close QGIS and open it again, complete the setup tab, go back to the tab where the error occurred and re-run the tab again.

-### 5.2 QGIS PLUGIN/INTERFACE WIDGETS AND TEXT ARE DISTORTED
+### <a name="distorted"></a>5.2 QGIS PLUGIN/INTERFACE WIDGETS AND TEXT ARE DISTORTED
 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/83c37f7b-d95f-4bbe-b4a7-9040be5ddce1)

 This is a problem linked to display settings caused by the connection of multiple monitors and/or varying display scales and resolutions, rather than a QGIS or plugin-related issue.
 This is backed by a Microsoft support post, linked [here](https://support.microsoft.com/en-gb/topic/windows-scaling-issues-for-high-dpi-devices-508483cd-7c59-0d08-12b0-960b99aa347d), highlighting the issues that may be experienced when using a high-DPI device, such as a 4k monitor.
-Additionally, in the scaling display setting Microsoft does indicate that entering a custom scaling size between 100% - 500% is not recommended as "...it can cause text and apps to become unreadable."
+Additionally, in the scaling display setting, Microsoft indicates that entering a custom scaling size between 100% - 500% is not recommended as "...it can cause text and apps to become unreadable."

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/d30c84da-4371-487e-b0e6-811ae76e821b)